What is an agency account?

 - Complete the registration form.

-- Must use an email address not already associated with an existing AppsFlyer account
+- You may not use an email address that is associated with an existing AppsFlyer account

-2. You are contacted by a member of AppsFlyer's Agency team to provide any necessary information.
+- You will be contacted by a member of the AppsFlyer agency team to provide additional information where needed.

-3. Once your account is activated, you can add new team members.
+- After account activation, add new team members.